lorenalorenzo/Functional_enrichment/README.md

 - `hsapiens_gene_ensembl` — human
 - `mmusculus_gene_ensembl` — mouse

-You can find the full list at: [https://www.ensembl.org/biomart/martview](https://www.ensembl.org/biomart/martview)
+You can find the full list using the listDatasets(ensembl) function of biomaRt package.

 ⚠️ When using `--annotation_source ensembl`, you do **not** need to specify a `--annotation` file.
 The script will download the gene-to-GO mappings directly from Ensembl using the `biomaRt` package.